-What does upgrading your Drupal platform have to do with cybersecurity at your hospital?
+What does upgrading your Drupal platform have to do with cybersecurity at your healthcare system?

 Nefarious actors like hackers are experts at exploiting weaknesses in unsupported content management systems.

-Making sure you have the most up-to-date version of your CMS is one key step you can take to minimize security risks.
+Making sure you have the most up-to-date version of Drupal (or any other CMS) is one key step you can take to minimize security risks.
 Without security updates and support, your website is vulnerable.

-This is especially true for healthcare organizations and health systems who use Drupal 7 or 8.
+This is especially true for healthcare organizations and health systems that use Drupal 7 or 8.
 This means you haven’t yet migrated to Drupal 9, which was released in June of 2020.

 Those looming dates might instill fear in healthcare organizations, especially considering the move from Drupal 7 requires a rebuild.
 But the benefits are worth it.

-Not only will you have access to the latest security updates and support, Drupal 9’s new features can make running your health organization’s website easier and smoother.
+Not only will you have access to the latest security updates and support, but Drupal 9’s new features can also make running your health organization’s website easier and smoother.

-Making the Big Leap From Drupal 7 to 8 or 9
+Make the Big Leap and upgrade from Drupal 7 to 8 or 9

 Drupal calls the move away from 7 “the last big migration.”
 Drupal 8 was essentially a reinvention of Drupal, with fundamental changes in how your content is stored.